 - In-Series Nickname: Called "Sam" by her friends.

 - Ki Attacks: Word of God stated that Sam's power is chi manipulation.

-- Mysterious Past: Word of God is that she is a runaway, but refuses to reveal anything other than her name and nationality.
+- Mysterious Past: She is a runaway, but refuses to reveal anything other than her name and nationality.

 - Nice Girl: She's willing to help three guys that she has just met.